samagra-comms/community/engage/terms-of-service.md

 # Terms of Service

 These terms of service ("Terms") govern your use and access to our client software.
-Your agreement is with Samagra | Transforming Governance, a corporation organized under the laws of \<To be updated> and its affiliate entities ("UCI", "Sunbird UCI", "we", "us", or "our").
+Your agreement is with Samagra | Transforming Governance, a private limited firm incorporated under the laws of The Companies Act, 2013 and its affiliate entities ("UCI", "Sunbird UCI", "we", "us", or "our").

 * If you are using our Services on behalf of a third party, you hereby agree to these Terms on such third party's behalf, and you hereby confirm that you have authority to bind such third party by such agreement.